xavxyz/vulcan-forms-upload/README.md

 # nova-upload
-:telescope: Telescope Nova package to upload files to S3
+:telescope: Telescope Nova package extending nova:forms to upload images to Cloudinary from a drop zone.